Persib Bandung: Training ground

-For the primary training ground and flat for players, Persib uses Persib Stadium at Jalan Ahmad Yani, which was formerly known as Sidolig Stadium.
-The training ground uses synthetic turf.

-In addition to Siliwangi Stadium, Persib management also explored the possibility of using Arcamanik Stadium or Pusdikpom Field in Cimahi.
+For the primary training ground and flat for players, Persib used to utilise Persib Stadium at Jalan Ahmad Yani, which was formerly known as Sidolig Stadium.
+In addition to this, Persib also used Arcamanik Stadium for their training.
+As of 2025, Persib uses the secondary field in the Gelora Bandung Lautan Api Stadium area.
+It is expected that Persib will build a dedicated training ground called "Kampoeng Persib" as the expansion of the current training field in GBLA.

 Supporters

-Persib supporters have a fan base that has traditionally grown since the club's founding.
-Their fan base is widespread throughout the country, particularly in western Java and the Indonesian diaspora, representing the Sundanese people.
-Persib supporters often refer to themselves as Bobotoh, a Sundanese term meaning "people who raise the spirits of people about to fight (or animals about to fight).
-This nickname started when they gave support on the sidelines of Tegalega Field, where the club started playing.
+Persib supporters have a fan base that has grown significantly since the club's founding.
+They are spread throughout the country, particularly in West Java and the Indonesian diaspora, representing the Sundanese people.
+The supporters often refer to themselves as "Bobotoh", a Sundanese term meaning 'people who raise the spirits of those about to fight (or animals about to fight)'.
+The use of the term was documented in the local newspaper Sipatahoenan in 1938.

 Supporters display a celebration during a match in Si Jalak Harupat Stadium.

-The first organized supporter group was the Viking Persib Club (VPC) in 1993, which was the first supporter group in Indonesia and also started the development of hooliganism in Indonesia in 2000.
-Other organized groups include the Northern Wall, 26cc Boys, and Southside Terrace.
+The first organized supporters' group was the Viking Persib Club (VPC), founded in 1993, considered the first formal football supporters' organization in Indonesia.
+This group also played a role in the rise of hooliganism in Indonesian football around 2000.
+Other prominent organized groups include Northern Wall and Southside Terrace.